emattia/mlsys-variations-template/docs/development/forking-tests.md

 ```
 ❌ Error: Project already appears to be initialized
 ```
-**Explanation**: The mlsys script was already run in this directory.
+**Explanation**: The mlx script was already run in this directory.
 Start with a fresh copy of the template.

 #### Import Errors
 ```